 When Octavius was ready to use Electro again, he was re-christened as a member of the Superior Six.
 He and the other members (Chameleon, Sandman, Vulture and Mysterion) had undergone a treatment to bend them to Otto's will.
 The Superior Six were now a team of vigilantes and their first case led them to protect Liz Allan and her company, Alchemax.
-The Wrecking Crew was attempting to rob the company of equipment and were beaten by the Six.
+The Wrecking Crew was attempting to rob the company of a particle engine and were beaten by the Six.
 (Superior Spider-Man Team Up #5)

 |Feb 1964||1st: Amazing Spider-Man (Vol. 1) #9|